-- 20% of income for income exceeding EUR 30 000 with a maximum value (ceiling) of expenses of EUR 30 000, regardless of income level.
+-20 percent of income for income exceeding EUR30,000 with a maximum value (ceiling) of expenses of EUR34,000, regardless of income level.

 Certain conditions apply in case of non-Greek tax residents in order to qualify for the tax credits.

-This calculation assumes a married taxpayer coming to Greece with two children whose three-year assignment begins 1 January 2017 and ends 31 December 2019.
-The taxpayer’s base salary is USD 100,000 and the calculation covers three years.
+This calculation assumes a married taxpayer coming to Greece with two children whose 3-year assignment begins 1 January 2019 and ends 31 December 2021.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.

 |Moving expense reimbursement||20,000||0||20,000|

 |Interest income from non-local sources||6,000||6,000||6000|

 Exchange rate used for calculation: USD1.00 = EUR0.8897 (2 April 2019).

 |Domestic tax credits (dependent spouse/ children credit)||679||812||679|